Field of Specialization: Social Work Practice with Communities

 Lived experience in racialized and Black communities is an asset.

-Applicants must submit all the following information electronically in four separate PDF files to be considered for the position: (1) A cover letter of application describing your program of research, qualifications and interest in the position; (2) a curriculum vitae that addresses your experiences in research, teaching, and social work practice; (3) copies of two samples of academic work , either published or submitted for publication (you must be either first or sole author of one of the publications); and (4) a teaching dossier outlining experiences and accomplishments, teaching statement, sample course syllabi and teaching evaluations.
+Applicants must submit all the following information electronically in four separate PDF files to be considered for the position: (1) A cover letter of application describing your program of research, qualifications and interest in the position; (2) a curriculum vitae that addresses your experiences in research, teaching, and social work practice with communities; (3) copies of two samples of academic work, either published or submitted for publication (you must be either first or sole author of one of the publications); and (4) a teaching dossier outlining experiences and accomplishments, teaching statement, sample course syllabi and teaching evaluations.
 In addition, please arrange to have three letters of references sent to the School of Social Work.
 All information must be submitted to Professor Sarah Todd, Director of the School of Social Work, at firstname.lastname@example.org .

 Please indicate in your application if you are a Canadian citizen or permanent resident of Canada.